Prevent Doggie Obesity – 5 Tips to Help Your Dog Lose Weight

 Tip #4 – Elimination and the 10% Rule

-You need to virtually eliminate all of the unhealthy treats, snacks, and human food from your dogs diet.
+You need to virtually eliminate all of the unhealthy treats, snacks, and human food from your dog’s diet.
 Each dog has a recommended daily calorie intake.
-Any ‘extra’s’ in your dogs diet should NEVER exceed 10% of that number.
-At the beginning of your dog’s diet, eliminate snacks and treats all together and then when reintroduced, concentrate on healthy alternatives such as carrots and celery.
+Any ‘extra’s’ in your dog’s diet should NEVER exceed 10% of that number.
+At the beginning of your dog’s diet, eliminate snacks and treats altogether and then when reintroduced, concentrate on healthy alternatives such as carrots and celery.

 Tip #5 – Exercise Program and Playtime – Good for Both of You!

-In the long run, the time and energy that you commit to helping your dog get into better shape will pay huge dividends in terms of your dogs health, and ultimately in the length of time your dog lives.
-A few simple changes and a better dedicated schedule will make all them, difference!
+In the long run, the time and energy that you commit to helping your dog get into better shape will pay huge dividends in terms of your dog’s health, and ultimately in the length of time your dog lives.
+A few simple changes and a better-dedicated schedule will make all of them, different!

-At Jet Pet Resort our guests get plenty of exercise and remain on the diet that you have them on.
-Not only does each guest go on a long daily group walk, they are always playing, running and swimming with the other guests and our pet specialists.
-Each meal is prepared to your specific instructions and all guests are fed in their own luxury room apart from the others.
+At Jet Pet Resort our guests get plenty of exercise, and remain on the diet that you have them on.
+Not only does each guest go on a long daily group walk, but they are also always playing, running and swimming with the other guests and our pet specialists.
+Each meal is prepared for your specific instructions and all guests are fed in their own luxury room apart from the others.
 We even have a fitness program, doggie treadmills, private walks, and a staff trainer for owners who would like a little bit more of a workout for their pet.